BGA GUIDE TO THE NATIONAL MINIMUM WAGE

 The worker should be paid at least the minimum wage accordingly.

 CAN AN EMPLOYER MAKE WAGE DEDUCTIONS FOR THE STABLING COSTS OF A WORKER’S HORSE?

 ANSWER: An employer can make deductions but they mustn’t result in a worker’s pay falling below the National Minimum Wage.

 For example, Eric is a groom who works as an apprentice at XYZ Eventing.
 He stables his own horse at his employer’s yard under an arrangement at a cheaper rate than he could get independently at another yard.

 His employer charges him £30 per week for stabling and feed and this is deducted from his pay each week.

-Eric’s pay for minimum wage purposes has therefore been reduced down to £2.50 an hour (£75 divided by 30 hours).
+Eric’s pay for minimum wage purposes has therefore been reduced down to £2.23 an hour (£67 divided by 30 hours), for minimum wage purposes after that deduction has been taken into account.
 He is being underpaid and his employer owes him pay arrears.